alobanov/Thinker-evaluater/README.md

 ## Example

-The example application is the best way to see `thinker` in action.
-Simply open the `thinker.xcodeproj` and run the `Example` scheme.
+Tests is the best way to see `thinker` in action.
+Simply open the `thinker.xcodeproj` and run the `thinker-iOSTests` scheme.

 ## Usage